Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Plains trip #1 recap

-The first Great Plains storm observing expedition of 2017 has come to a close - and it was a great trip!
+The first Great Plains storm photography expedition of 2017 has come to a close - and it was a great trip!
 Day 1's photogenic tornado was a season-maker on its own, and although I busted tornado-wise on the High Risk event on Day 3, it still produced some memorable scenes.
 I have also finished rendering the 4-way dashcam timelapses for the 16th and the 18th, those are also linked below.

 Day 1: Photogenic tornado near McLean, Texas

 The full event summary from this day with photos, videos and GPS log is here

 Day 2: Down day in OKC